vladzima/detecto/README.md

 - **Frame Rate Monitoring**: Track frame rate (FPS) to identify if the user's device is struggling to keep up with animations or other tasks.
 - **Long Task Detection**: Use the `PerformanceObserver` API to monitor long-running tasks that could affect responsiveness.
 - **Initial Sampling Period**: Average frame rates over an initial period (default is 5 seconds) to avoid false positives during the initial page load.
-- **Page Visibility Handling**: Detecto pauses performance monitoring when the page is inactive to prevent misleading metrics such as `NaN` for FPS when the tab is not visible.
+- **Auto-Recovery and Manual Intervention**: Choose between automatic recovery with a cooldown (`lagRecoveryDelay`) or manual intervention to reset the lagging state.
-- **Customizable Parameters**: Easily adjust detection thresholds to suit your specific needs or let the library use its defaults.
+- **Sane defaults and extreme flexibility**: Easily adjust detection thresholds and behavior to suit your specific needs or let the library use its defaults.
 - **React Hooks**: Provides easy integration through a `usePerformance` hook to access lagging status wherever you need in your application.
 - **Fallback Handling**: You can optionally define custom behavior when the environment does not support performance detection features.
+- **Insightful Logging**: Detecto logs key metrics in the development environment at meaningful intervals to help you debug performance issues.

 Whether you're building a highly interactive web application or an e-commerce site, Detecto ensures your users enjoy the best experience, regardless of their hardware capabilities or the conditions under which they browse.